ppy/osu-wiki/wiki/Guides/osu!mania_Mapping_Guide/en.md

 ![Jumpstream](MT-Jumpstream.jpg "Jumpstream")

 Okay!
 These are some of the different patterns you can use in your song!
-There's still many more configurations of patterns not covered in this guide however.
-A lot of them can be really good combined.
+However, there are still many more configurations of patterns not covered in this guide.
+Many combinations work well together.
 Try to experiment these patterns in your song and I'm sure you can find a good mix of them for your song!

 ### Mapping